 GFW does not predict the market but adjusts according to market indicators.
 We may adjust our price several times a day, or the price may not change for several weeks, but we do adjust our price throughout our buying season.

 Do you trade gloves for deer hides?

 Yes, we trade deer skin gloves for deer hides.
-We either trade cash for deer hides, or a pair of gloves for a full size, fresh, well taken care of deer hide.
+We either trade cash for deer hides, or trade 2 hides for 1 pair of gloves.
+Hides must be fresh and well taken care of.

 If there is bad weather, how do I know if the fur truck is coming?

 Please look at our Facebook or Instagram page, or contact our office.
 Please do not call the fur stop.